Competitions

 Consider how your video is presented visually.
 Ensure your camera is stable when recording use a tripod.
 Ensure that you are well framed in the screen shot.
 Clear the area that is in the screen shot of clutter.

-• Composers need to pay the registration fee for the competition (See Registration Page)
+• Competitors must pay the registration fee for the competition only once per ensemble (see Registration page).

 • A jury is appointed by the AFF Committee.